Dear Parents:

 Ship Structure

-Each Sea Scout is assigned to a youth “Crew”, the members of which elect a Crew Leader, who in turn appoints an Assistant Crew Leader.
+Each Sea Scout is assigned to a 10-12 youth “Crew”, the members of which elect a Crew Leader, who in turn appoints an Assistant Crew Leader.
 The Sea Scouts elect a variety of Ship-wide officers bearing nautical titles that function as President, Vice-President Secretary, Treasurer, Equipment Manager, Webmaster, Chaplain’s Aide, as well as other positions.
 The youth President chairs a monthly Zoom meeting of all Ship-wide officers.
-Our Ship Chair and Committee, which meets once a quarter on Zoom, heads the adult structure.
+Our Ship Chair and Committee, which meets once a month on Zoom, head the adult structure.
 All parents are encouraged to join.
 The Committee appoints the Skipper Staff, comprised of adults who attend most Ship meetings and outings and engage on a very regular basis to advise the Sea Scouts on the running of the Ship.
 Parents interested in serving on the Skipper’s Staff should speak to the Skipper to get an understanding of what is involved and obtain the training necessary from the BSA and approval from the Auxiliary.
 It is a distinctly rewarding leadership activity.
 The Skipper Staff can exercise a veto over youth decisions that might present safety or other significant problems.

 Division 25 has a charter from the Sea Scouting and the Coast Guard to offer Sea Scouting to youth and has supervisory authority over all Ship operations.
 A “Chartered Organization Representative” represents Division 25 on our Ship Committee.